Ultimate Guide: Semi Truck Fuel Tank Accessories

 Best Fuel Tank Accessories to Add to Your Semi Truck

-Fuel Tank Fairings & Highlight Trim
+Fuel Tank Fairings & Trim

 Granted, these don’t really help with aerodynamic efficiency, but they do give your rig a smooth uniform exterior style.